-HLIF is a private fund which pursues a similar investment strategy to Home REIT, and which we are in the process of transitioning to a new manager.
+HLIF is a private fund which pursues a similar investment strategy to Home REIT, and which we determined to exit and are in the process of transitioning to a new manager as previously disclosed.
 In the period from June 30, 2022 to December 31, 2023, the estimated value of its underlying real estate investment portfolio declined by approximately 50%, due to a decrease in the timely collection of rents on the underlying portfolio, but also due to higher interest rates and other macro-economic factors.
 HLIF is managed by AFM UK as its AIFM and 'authorized corporate director' and is advised by SHIA.
 Like AHRA, SHIA was permitted to perform certain limited regulated activities as an "appointed representative" of its regulated principal firm, ARE.

 In February 2024, the UK FCA commenced investigations into the historic performance of certain group entities, in their services to Home REIT and/or HLIF, and whether they breached certain civil or criminal regulatory rules and/or principles.
-The investigations relate to the historic management of Home REIT and/or HLIF by certain legacy Alvarium entities.
+The investigations relate to the historic management of Home REIT and/or HLIF by certain legacy Alvarium companies.
 The investigations are focused primarily on whether any false or misleading statements were made in relation to Home REIT and/or HLIF and/or whether these group entities breached other FCA rules and/or principles.
+ARE and AFM have voluntarily requested the imposition of requirements by the UK FCA which primarily involve the companies agreeing to maintain their current assets and not undertaking any new business without UK FCA consent.
 We no longer provide services to Home REIT and are in the process of transitioning the management of HLIF.
 Once this is completed, the legacy Alvarium companies that provided these services will cease operating.
 The commencement of the investigations does not mean that the UK FCA has determined that any such breaches have occurred.
 However, it is possible that the UK FCA may determine that certain breaches have occurred and it may seek to impose financial penalties or other outcomes on one or more group entities, that may potentially be material to the Company.
 We intend to cooperate fully with the UK FCA as it conducts the investigations.
 We are not able to estimate how long it might take for the UK FCA to complete such investigations, but it is possible that the investigations may continue for a prolonged period, potentially over several years.